 The original boats were built in the 1940s, constructed of wood and are still very competitive.
 Thistles are now built with fiberglass hulls but still use wood for the rails and gratings.
 The boats are fast and beautiful.
 The Thistle class is a national organization.
 It’s broken into districts throughout the United States, each district made up of several fleets located in separate cities.

-Fleet 127 (part of the Southern California District) in Phoenix, Arizona has 12 boats, including new boats, older wooden boats, and everything in-between.
-Our skippers have just as wide a range of experience from novice to very experienced, including club champions.
+Fleet 127 (part of the Southern California District) in Phoenix, Arizona, has 12 boats, including new boats, older wooden boats, and everything in between.
+Our skippers have a wide range of experience, from novice to very experienced, including club champions.